Zero-shot Sim2Real Transfer for Magnet-Based Tactile Sensor on Insertion Tasks: Experiment

 \subsection{Comparative Evaluation}

-We compare \method~ with the following baselines.
-All baselines are trained with asymmetric SAC similar as \method~ (\Secref{sec:exp_setup}).
+We compare \method~ with the following baselines, Similar to \method~, each baseline is trained with asymmetric SAC (\Secref{sec:exp_setup}).
 Implementation details are listed in the appendix.

 \begin{enumerate}[leftmargin=0.2in, itemsep=0pt, topsep=0pt, partopsep=-1pt] \item \textbf{No Tactile (NT).} The policy $\pi(p_t)$ is a 2-layer MLP that does not use tactile information. \item \textbf{Total Force (TF).} Total contact force $f_t$ on each surface pad is computed by summing all taxel readings.
-The force input $f_t$ is a $6k$-dim vector, which is concatenated with $p_t$, i.e., $\pi(p_t, f_t)$. \item \textbf{Taxel Binarization (TB).} We binarize the taxel reading with a 0.1N threshold.
-The tactile input is a $2k \times 6 \times 5$ tensor.
-We encode the tactile reading with a similar CNN. \item \textbf{Direct Transfer (DT).} We use the tactile reading from the simulator (\Figref{fig:compare_tactile}) directly, which is a $6k \times 6 \times 5$ tensor, and is encoded with a similar CNN encoder. \end{enumerate}
+The force input $f_t$ is a $6k$-dim vector, which is concatenated with $p_t$, i.e., $\pi(p_t, f_t)$. \item \textbf{Taxel Binarization (TB).} Similar as \cite{yin2023rotatinginhand, qi2023generalinhand}, we binarize the taxel reading with a 0.1N threshold.
+The tactile input is a $2k \times 6 \times 5$ tensor of 0 and 1.
+We encode with a similar CNN. \item \textbf{Taxel Direction (TD).} Inspired by \cite{yin2024translationinhand}, we binarize each taxel reading in each axis with 0.1N threshold, together with the sign to represent the direction.
+Thus, the tactile input is a $6k \times 6 \times 5$ tensor of value $[-1, 0, 1]$, encoded with a similar CNN. \item \textbf{Direct Transfer (DT).} We use the tactile reading from the simulator (\Figref{fig:compare_tactile}) directly, which is a $6k \times 6 \times 5$ tensor, and is encoded with a similar CNN encoder. \end{enumerate}

 For real-world evaluation, we test each method with 10 randomly initialized trials.
 In simulation, we test with 50 trials.
 The result is shown in \Tableref{tab:comparative_eval}.